+Khairul, Iskul's CoFounder

-Khairul, Iskul's Co-Founder Khairul Atim | Co-founder, Pioneer Mastal Arikik and currently Field Coordinator
+Khairul Atim | Co-founder, Pioneer Mastal Arikik and currently Field Coordinator

-As a member of the tightly knitted community, his background, experience and interaction makes him a pivotal figure in Iskul's operation.
-He provides insights into the relationship and interdependency between the Malaysian and stateless communities in the neighbourhood of Omadal Island.
+As a member of the tightly knit community, his background and experience makes him a pivotal figure in Iskul's operations.
+He provides insights into the relationship and interdependency between the Malaysian and stateless communities of Omadal Island.
 As the incumbent Field Coordinator, he is undergoing a series of trainings to refine his soft skills and technical skills.
-These skills will not only ease his coordination tasks but also prepare him to co-manage Iskul with Iskul MAs and students in the near future.
+These skills will ease his coordination tasks and prepare him to co-manage Iskul with Iskul MAs and students in the near future.

 Reflecting on the impact of Iskul on his life, Khairul expressed various positive outcomes.
-From a young age of 14, he felt a calling to become a kindergarten teacher, and Iskul provided the opportunity to fulfill this aspiration.
+From a young age of 14, he felt a calling to become a kindergarten teacher, and Iskul provided the opportunity to fulfil this aspiration.
 He acknowledges that without Iskul, he might not have reached this level of growth and sees Iskul not just as an organisation but as a second family.

 "Cita-cita saya adalah untuk memperjuangkan hak pendidikan untuk komuniti yang terpinggir.
 Saya juga berharap untuk BERJAYA DALAM HIDUP."

 "My aspiration is to advocate for the right to education for marginalized communities.
-I also hope to SUCEED IN LIFE." - Khairul, Iskul's co-founder
+I also hope to SUCEED IN LIFE."

+- Khairul, Iskul's co-founder

-Discover the Aspirations of Our Students and How Iskul Empower Their Dreams ALINI
+Discover the Aspirations of Our Students and How Iskul Empower Their Dreams